saifulazad/bdjobs-scraping/README.md

 # bdjobs-scraping
-##Introduction
+## Introduction
-Scraping is a hot topic now a days.
+Scraping is a hot topic nowadays.
 This is a demo about my scraping skill. [bdjobs](http://jobs.bdjobs.com/jobsearch.asp?fcatId=8) is the largest job posting site in Bangladesh.
-We are only concern on IT related jobs.
+We are only concern on IT-related jobs.

-##Libararies and language used in this project
+## Libraries and language used in this project
 * python 3.X
 * Beautifulsoup
 * requests
 * selenium

-##How does it work:
+## How does it work:

 * Run `BDjobs_click.py`.